GSA/smartpay-website/src/content/state-taxes/hawaii.md

 #### Notes

-The State of Hawaii does not assess state sales tax on consumers.
+The state of Hawaii does not assess state sales tax on consumers.
 Instead, the state assesses GET on businesses for the sale of goods.

 Notes for the GET: